Privacy and Data Protection

 We might profile your data to find out more about your interests so we are more likely to contact you about products or events that you will be interested in and so we don’t send you information that isn’t of interest.
 By allowing us to profile your data, we can understand more about you as an individual and our supporters as a group which means we can tailor our communications more effectively and, in the long run, means we can use your donations as cost effectively as possible.

-Wealth screening is not something we currently undertake, however if in the future we were to change our policy to use external information sources and compare our data with external data, using specialist agencies, to understand your financial position.
+Wealth screening is if not something we currently undertake, however if in the future we were to change our policy to use external information sources and compare our data with external data, using specialist agencies, to understand your financial position this would be added into policy documentation.
 CAAT has limited expertise and resources to carry out all this work in-house, and may sometime in the future wish to use an agency to compare our data with publicly available information.
-You can opt out at any time by emailing firstname.lastname@example.org or calling 01637 889926.
+You can opt out at any time by emailing email@example.com or calling 01637 889926.

 Prospect research is where we do this manually, through reading media articles and referencing other publicly available information.
 This can help to identify people that are likely to have an affinity with our cause, and also understand better the type of relationship that they might prefer to have as part of their philanthropic giving.